O5ten/BitFrag-1/README.md

 # BitFrag

-*"Don't put all your bits into the same basket!"*
+*"Don't put all your bits in one basket!"*

 ## Background